Solomon-Herron/Froggy/README.md

 ## Roadmap

-It would be impossible for me to quatify just how much I have learned while creating this project.
+It would be impossible for me to quantify just how much I have learned while creating this project.
 Many programming concepts and design patterns which used to be obscure, now make a ton of sense.
 Froggy is one of my first projects so If you are reviewing my code..
 Please *don't*.

 Among the many lessons I've learned, is how *not* to code.
 Although this project is 'finished' I am unhappy with it's current state.
 As it stands, there is no exception handling, every method